Marvin Dekil

 Marvin Dekil, is a Nigerian environmental scientist, lawyer, businessman and politician.
-In 2017, President Mohammadu Buhari appointment Dr. Dekil Pioneer Project Coordinator of Hydrocarbon Pollution Remediation Project (HYPREP) at the Federal Ministry of Environment, the agency responsible for the implementation of UNEP Environmental Assessment of report and cleanup of oil polluted sites in Ogoniland and Niger Delta region of Nigeria.
+In 2017, President Mohammadu Buhari appointment Dr. Dekil Founding Project Coordinator of Hydrocarbon Pollution Remediation Project (HYPREP) at the Federal Ministry of Environment, the agency responsible for the implementation of UNEP Environmental Assessment of report and cleanup of oil polluted sites in Ogoniland and Niger Delta region of Nigeria.

 He was Technical Lead, UNEP Environmental Assessment of Ogoniland Project and a Technical Adviser to Rivers State Commissioner for the Environment.
 He is the Managing Director and Chief Executive Officer of Dexcom Solution Ltd, and Principal Partner at the law firm M.B.
 Dekil & Co.

 Early life and education

 Marvin Dekil was born in 1969 in Ogoni, Rivers state, Nigeria.
 He attended Akpor Grammar School, Ozuoba Port Harcourt and obtained WASC O’ level before proceeding to the University of Port Harcourt, graduating with B. Sc.
 (Hons) Microbiology.
 Dr. Dekil obtained an MSc in Environmental Pollution Control from the Department of Fuel and Energy, University of Leeds and a PhD in Environmental Science from the University of Bradford in the United Kingdom.
 He attended Oxford Leading Strategic Projects Programme and Oxford Executive Leadership Programme, Said Business School University of Oxford.

 Dekil is also a Lawyer and holds a BL from the Nigerian Law School and a Qualifying Law Degree, LLM from the Birkbeck College University of London.
 He is an alumnus of Kellog College University of Oxford.